Today, we’re excited to announce the first release of the Tulip Library!

 The Library is a set of apps that can be added to your account and used out of the box.
 Each app comes with an installation guide, and a video describing how the app works and what it can be used for.

 If there’s an app in this list that you’d like, visit the app library to get started.

 We will be releasing new apps to the Library on a bi-weekly cadence, so look out for more exciting releases!

 A terminal that can be used at workcenters that operate independently from one another (WIP/Orders in between each station).
 Workstations can indicate a status, select from jobs, and report performance that will be measured on an hourly basis.

-The Work Instruction Configurator is used to define the content for all work instructions.
-It allows to create tasks, procedures and routings and link them together.
-(A procedure will contain one or many tasks and a routing will contain one or main procedures.)
+The Visual Work Instructions Builder is used to define the content for all work instructions.
+It allows us to create tasks, procedures, and routings and link them together.
+(A procedure will contain one or many tasks and routing will contain one or main procedures.)
 Using this app, you build the data backbone of your DWI bundle.

 This app is a template that requires the user to configure their machine in order to get it to work.
 It holds some best practices for how to handle state changes, display OEE, log parts / parts per hour, and connect to other systems.
 This is a good app to give to users who are getting their machines online for the first time.
 The expectation is that they follow the guide and set up their machine, connecting it to the terminal.
 They can then adjust the terminal to meet their specific needs and requirements.

 This application prompts the user to input production information in such a way as to calculate their OEE.
 Since there are no machines connected or timers in the app that monitor activity or machine state, it is a light-weight starting point for operations to begin collecting data to gather OEE.